jsfenfen/irsx_cookbook/README.md

 ## Other Repositories

 IRSx is focused on reading xml forms using well-defined metadata; that metadata was *created* using [irs990_admin](https://github.com/jsfenfen/irs990_admin).
-The repo